 The Board of Directors has overall responsibility for the establishment and oversight of the risk management framework.
-The Board has established an Audit Committee which reports regularly to the Board.
+The Board has established a Finance and Audit Committee which reports to the Board.
 The Audit Committee is assisted in the area of risk management by an internal audit function.